-Believe it or not, if your little one has reached the “terrible twos” he or she is probably ready for some basic chores, and a good way to plan this out is a printable chore chart.
-According to Roger W. McIntire, a University of Maryland psychology professor and author of Raising Good Kids in Tough Times, “Kids can do a lot of chores at an early stage.
+Believe it or not, if your little one has reached the “terrible twos” he or she is probably ready for some basic chores, and a good way to introduce this concept is with a chore calendar printable (like this one).
+According to Roger W. McIntire, a University of Maryland psychology professor, “Kids can do a lot of chores at an early stage.
 We hold back too long because we think they ought to be ready first.
 But that puts the cart before the horse.
-That is, they’ll learn by doing,” (WebMD, n.d.).
+That is, they’ll learn by doing.”

 The key to getting your kids started with chores is to:

 In addition to the tips listed above, it’s important to get your kids excited about chores.
-This may sound like a real challenge, after all, most of us don’t like chores, but it isn’t nearly as hard as it sounds.
-Keep in mind, that children can be motivated by something as small as a gold star, the occasional sweet treat, or an outing to the park.
+This may sound like a real challenge; after all, most of us don’t like chores, but it’s actually fairly simple.
+Keep in mind, that children can be motivated by something as small as a gold star placed on the free kids chore chart next to their name or a little treat such as an outing to the park.

-Don’t just use printable chore charts to tell your child what to do.
-Instead, use printable chore charts to motivate your child to complete his or her chores.
+Don’t just use this free kids chore chart to tell your child what to do.
+Instead, use it to motivate your child to complete his or her chores.
 For example, tell your child to replace a check mark with a star sticker when the chore is completed.
-Then offer your child some kind of incentive whether it be a toy, sweet treat, or allowance when he or she reaches so many stars or successfully completes all of the chores assigned for the week.

 Tip: Get your kids excited (I mean really excited) about tracking their progress.
 Some special cleaning stickers might do the trick!